Please provide your zip code to see plans in your area.

 The Idaho Department of Insurance clarified that for 2018, “the proposed rate increases for silver-level plans on the exchange are significantly higher this year because cost-sharing reduction subsidies are assumed to not be funded by the federal government.”
 This assumption was correct, as the Trump Administration cut off CSR funding in October 2017, just before the start of open enrollment for 2018 coverage.

-According to the Idaho Department of Insurance, insurers didn’t have leeway to create new, similar-but-not-identical off-exchange plans at the silver level for 2018 (that’s the approach that California used).
+According to the Idaho Department of Insurance, insurers didn’t have leeway to create new, similar-but-not-identical off-exchange plans at the silver level for 2018 (that’s the approach that California and several other states used).
 Since on-exchange carriers that offer the same plan off-exchange are required to charge the same price on and off-exchange, the additional premium to cover the cost of CSRs was spread across the on and off-exchange silver plans in Idaho, unless the plan is offered only outside the exchange (this would be the case with all of Regence Blue Shield’s silver plans, since Regence doesn’t offer plans in the exchange).

 Instead, insurers in Idaho created new “expanded bronze” plans, using the new de minimum range (-4/+5) that applies to bronze plan actuarial value starting in 2018 (this extended actuarial value range was part of the market stabilization rule that HHS finalized in April 2017).
 So insurers in Idaho began offering bronze plans with 65% actuarial value as of 2018.
 Compared with prior years’ actuarial value rules, this is in between a silver and a bronze plan, which have typically had actuarial values of roughly 70% and 60%, respectively.